 - Participants must sign a car-free commitment that will prohibit them from purchasing a vehicle parking permit for one year.
-Participants may still purchase a limited number of scratch-off permits for occasions when they must bring a motor vehicle to campus, as outlined above.
+Participants may still purchase a limited number of single-day permits for occasions when they must bring a motor vehicle to campus, as outlined above.

 - Cash out enrollment is not transferable.

 - Only faculty and staff with main campus assignments are eligible to participate.
 Those who work at any of UK’s outlying offices where permits are not required for parking may not apply.

 - Only staff who work weekday, daytime shifts are eligible to participate.

 - Faculty and staff with temporary work assignments must have a work assignment end date of at least two (2) years later than the date of incentive issue to be considered for the program.